barryosull/barryosull.com/contents/articles/2019-04-21-experiments.md

 I think we need to discuss experimentation in software, and I have a few ideas of my own on the matter.

-I worked on a system where the developer had tried 10 different experinments.
+I worked on a system where the developer had tried 10 different experiments.
 Some were complex, others were simple, but overall all these experiments overlapped each other and got in the way of understanding what was going down.
-I ended up gutting the codebase, removing 40% of the code leaving the same functionality (with tests).
+I ended up gutting the codebase, removing 40% of the code while maintaining the same behaviour.

 ## Managing experiments
 The job of improving the team lies on the manager.
 It's their responsibility to ensure that the team has the skills needed to do the job.
 So the manager should have an active hand in planning, executing and evaluating experiments.
 They need to work with the entire team to do this.If they don't view the system holistically then that is impossible.